oyarsa/graphmind/src/paper_hypergraph/s2orc/README.md

 has to download 250 GB of data, and `process_s2orc.py` has to extract 1 TB of data to memory (one file at a time) and extract the relevant information from it.

+The scripts need an API key.
+You can obtain one from the [Semantic Scholar website](https://www.semanticscholar.org/product/api#api-key-form).
+The scripts require the key to either be in the `SEMANTIC_SCHOLAR_API_KEY` environment variable or passed as a CLI argument (see the `--help` for each script).

+### Dealing with JSON.GZ files

 All scripts read gzipped files to memory and save .json.gz because of storage limitations.
 This doesn't seem to impact write/read times significantly.

-### Dealing with JSON.GZ files

 - In Python, you can use the `gzip` module and the `gzip.open` from the standard library to open and read/write to the file as if it were a normal file, including using